martinschne/martinschne/README.md

 Open the window and scream my name, when I am nearby I will respond.

-In case the above mentioned didn't work: [`LinkedIn`](https://www.linkedin.com/in/martin-schneider-144525309/)

 _________________________________________________________________________________________
 What can I do for you? - Was kann ich für Sie tun?